Step one:

 Step two:

 A - Emotional support.
-This includes, comfort (e.g. a hug), reassurance (e.g. "it’s going to be ok"), hope (e.g. "I know we can get through this"), belief in your loved one (e.g. "I can see how hard you’re trying"), togetherness (e.g. "I’m here for you").
+This includes, comfort (e.g. a hug), reassurance (e.g. "it’s going to be ok"), hope (e.g. "I know we can get through this"), belief in your child (e.g. "I can see how hard you’re trying"), togetherness (e.g. "I’m here for you").

 B - Practical support.
 It’s helpful to be specific and to give two suggestions in keeping with what you were validating.
 These can include distraction, redirection, exposure, setting limits and taking control where appropriate.